** NOTE CHANGE IN START TIME & LOCATION **

 Downtown Phase II

-Our next mayor must be a strong leader.
+Our new mayor will be a strong leader.
 One that will listen to residents, will work on their behalf, and will hold City Hall accountable.

 Twenty-five years after the merger of the village and township, Hudson once again finds itself at a crossroads.
-Craig is running for mayor to bring the focus of the city government back to the core issues that make Hudson such an amazing place to live.
+Craig ran for mayor to bring the focus of the city government back to the core issues that make Hudson such an amazing place to live.

 He is an accomplished business leader, change agent, and growth catalyst.
 He is an advocate for fiscal responsibility, balanced budgets, and transparency in government.